-UX CASE STUDY · ENTERPRISE B2B INSURANCE
+UX CASE STUDY · ENTERPRISE HEALTHCARE INSURANCE B2B

-UX CASE STUDY ·
+UX CASE STUDY

 This project, which is covered by a Non-Disclosure Agreement (NDA), restricts the sharing of detailed information and visuals.
 However, I can share an overview of my contributions, design approach, and the project's impact.